2021 Washington wildfires

 The 2021 Washington wildfire season officially began in March 2021.
 By late April, all of Eastern Washington had been classified by the United States Drought Monitor as "abnormally dry" with moderate to severe drought conditions.
 The state had more than 630 wildfires by the first week of July, on par with the state's record 2015 wildfire season.

 Washington State Department of Natural Resources (DNR) reported the end of the fire season by October 12, and the DNR and the Northwest Interargency Fire Center reported zero fires in the state on October 14.

+Background

+While the typical "fire season" in Washington varies every year based on weather conditions, most wildfires occur in between July and October.
+However, hotter, drier conditions can allow wildfires to start outside of these boundaries.
+Wildfires tend to start at these times of the year after moisture from winter and spring precipitation dries up.
+Vegetation and overall conditions are the hottest and driest in these periods.
+The increase of vegetation can make the fires spread easier.

 Fires

 List of notable fires

 The following is a list of fires that burned more than 1,000 acres (400 ha), or produced significant structural damage or casualties.